Rajganez/InvoiceMaster/README.md

 - **Installation**: Step-by-step guide for setting up and running the project.
 - **API Endpoints**: Basic API structure.
 - **Future Scope**: Possible future developments for the project.
+- **Folder structure**: Organized structure to give an idea of how the project is set up.

 This `README.md` provides a clear and concise overview of the project, making it easier for others to understand and contribute.